-A Minor Athlete is an amateur athlete under 18 years of age who participates in, or participated within the previous 12 months in, an event, program, activity, or competition that is part of, or partially or fully under the jurisdiction of, the NGB.
+A Minor Athlete is an amateur athlete under 18 years of age who participates in, or participated within the previous 12 months in, an event, program, activity, or competition that is part of, or partially or fully under the jurisdiction of USA Weightlifting.

-Partial or Full Jurisdiction: Includes any sanctioned event (including all travel and lodging in connection with the event) by USA Taekwondo/LAO, or any facility that USA Taekwondo owns, leases, or rents for practice, training, or competition.
+Partial or Full Jurisdiction: Includes any sanctioned event (including all travel and lodging in connection with the event) by USA Weightlifting, or any facility that USA Weightlifting owns, leases, or rents for practice, training, or competition.